balajibalasubramaniam/mutationdocker/README.md

   a) “./mutator” did not default to an executable script.
 Use chmod 775 to make it executable.

   b) First run of ./mutator as in README, “./mutator -s 7 -n 0 -c PET b747cl.c” resulted in a coredump error that “cloc” not found.
-Ubuntu VM returns a cloc –version of 1.60.
-You have to run apt-get install cloc within Docker container, got version 1.74, and now the script runs.
+Check your machine what version of cloc is used.
+In Ubuntu, if it returns a cloc –version of 1.60 then you have to run apt-get install cloc within Docker container.
+Even if you get version 1.74 or higher, you should be able to run the scripts.

   # FAQ
   1) Can I run this mutation tool against my poject in C/ C++?<br />